 Senior Fellow[email protected]

 Introducing Jean.
 Jean believes deeply in the reservoir of talent and resources in the social sector.
-Partnering with clients on leadership and organizational development, talent management, strategic planning, organizational assessments, and DEI projects, her goal is to advance her clients’ transformative journeys.
+Partnering with clients on leadership and organizational development, board governance, talent management, strategic planning, organizational assessments, and DEI projects, her goal is to advance her clients’ transformative journeys.
 While committed to her own personal racial equity journey, she also seeks to advance DEI and racial equity initiatives in the social sector.
-A seasoned executive coach and action learning facilitator, she has successfully guided leaders and managers in improving leadership and management competencies and developing high performing organizations.
+A seasoned executive coach and action learning facilitator, she has successfully guided leaders and managers in improving leadership and management competencies and developing high-performing organizations.
 Jean leads CRE’s Institute for Talent Enhancement (CITE) which includes practice development, thought leadership, and continuous learning efforts.
 In addition, she oversees CRE’s client evaluation process.

 Here’s what you need to know.
 Jean has been working in the nonprofit sector for over 20 years.
-Before joining CRE, she led an independent consulting practice, AcXEL International, Ltd., was Vice President and Director of Corporate Training and Executive Development at Deutsche Bank, and was Human Resources Manager for an international division at JPMorganChase.
+Before joining CRE, she led an independent consulting practice, AcXEL International, Ltd., was Vice President and Director of Corporate Training and Executive Development at Deutsche Bank, and was a Human Resources Manager for an international division of JPMorganChase.
 Her national and international experience provides her with a cross-cultural perspective on organizational change.
 She has served on the Board of the United Way of NYC, chaired the Board of the Asian American Federation, co-founded and chaired the Board of FAHSI (Filipino American Human Services Inc.), and sat on the Board of APICHA (Asian Pacific Islander Coalition for HIV-AIDS).
 Jean is certified in the Clark Wilson Group: 360° Feedback Surveys, the Hogan Personality Assessment Inventory, the Myers-Briggs Type Indicator (MBTI), and Action Learning facilitation, and trained in the Enneagram Personality Inventory.
-She has a Ph.D in Organizational Psychology from Columbia University, an M.A. in Social Psychology from the University of Minnesota, and a B.A. in Psychology and Journalism from St. Joseph’s College, Manila, Philippines.
+She completed her doctorate in Organizational Psychology from Columbia University and an M.A. in Social Psychology from the University of Minnesota.